-CASE STUDY from Central and Eastern Europe ROADMAP for a sustainable building sector in Czech Republic through strengthening the development of self-sufficient houses Responsible AgEnDa z.s. organisation Region/ geographic South Bohemia(CZ) coverage Description The region boardering the Ignalina Nuclear Power Plant was extremely depThe Roadmap evolved around the award-winning initiative of the Czech Off-Grid House project.
-In December 2017 Czech Sustainable Houses has been officially registered as national technology platform whose focus is broadly expanding and does not deal only with the extreme case of socalled "off-grid" (completely source independent) constructions but with a whole range of partial possibilities of self-sufficiency in various forms and sizes of buildings.
+CASE STUDY from Central and Eastern Europe

+ROADMAP for a sustainable building sector in Czech Republic through strengthening the development of self-sufficient houses

+Responsible organisation AgEnDa z.s.
+Region/ geographic coverage South Bohemia(CZ) Description The region boardering the Ignalina Nuclear Power Plant was extreme- ly depThe Roadmap evolved around the award-winning initiative of the Czech Off-Grid House project.
+In December 2017 Czech Sustainable Houses has been officially registered as national technology platform whose focus is broadly expanding and does not deal only with the extreme case of so- called "off-grid" (completely source independent) constructions but with a whole range of partial possibilities of self-sufficiency in various forms and sizes of buildings.
 A roadmapping process was started in order to plan the steps necessary to expand the idea of self-sufficient buildings and make it a common buildings standard.
-The main elements of the roadmap are summarized as follows: Regional forerunner was Initiative of Czech Off-Grid House - Prize-winning idea: UN Prize for Social Benefits, Energy Globe identified Award for Energy innovation Support and capacity Institutionalization: A legal entity with clear mission was founded, i.e. National Technology Platform building for forerunners December 2017 VISION statement CEESEN roadmapping South Bohemia will exploit its natural and economical process started with preconditions to become a centre for technology and finding a common vision knowledge in the sector of self-sufficient buildings By 2022 national technology platform called Czech self-sufficient house" (Český ostrovní dům) will be fully deployed.
-In 2050 development of self-sufficient and off-grid buildings will become an affordable and building standard in South Bohemia Based on the vision the ROADMAP for a sustainable building in CZ through topic of the Roadmap was defined and developed Develop national technology platform associating all related R&D PLANS capacities, industry leaders and professionals The Roadmap led to ACTION Development of the technology for off-grid solution (energy, detailed Action Plans water, waste management) Construction of two pilot demonstration houses
+The main elements of the roadmap are summarized as follows: Initiative of Czech Off-Grid House - Prize-winning idea: UN Prize for Social Benefits, Energy Globe Award for Energy innovation Institutionalization: A legal entity with clear mission was founded, i.e. National Technology Platform December 2017 VISION statement South Bohemia will exploit its natural and economical preconditions to become a centre for technology and knowledge in the sector of self-sufficient buildings.
+By 2022 national technology platform called "Czech self-sufficient house" (Český ostrovní dům) will be fully deployed.
+In 2050 development of self-sufficient and off-grid buildings will become an affordable and building standard in South Bohemia acting as a role model case for other CEE regions.
+ROADMAP for a sustainable building in CZ through strengtening the development of self-sufficient houses Develop national technology platform associating all related R&D Develop national technology platform associating all related R&D capacities, industry leaders and professionals Development of the technology for off-grid solution (energy, water, waste management) Construction of two pilot demonstration houses